Gauge symmetry of excited states in projected entangled-pair state simulations

 \emph{Gauge symmetry in excited state PEPS-- } From the ground state, local excited state PEPSs are constructed as $|B_i\rangle=\sum_{abca'b';s_{\alpha_i},s_{\beta_i}}B_{aba'b'}^{s_{\alpha_i},s_{\beta_i}}\frac{\partial}{\partial (A_{abc}^{s_{\alpha_i}}A_{a'b'c}^{s_{\beta_i}})}|\Psi(A)\rangle$ as illustrated in the graph

 where the impurity tensor $B$ acts on the two sites $\alpha_i$ and $\beta_i$ within the $i$-th unit cell.

 Once the ground state is the vortex-free state $|\psi(A);{w_p=1}\rangle$, the excited state in Eq. (\ref{eq:peps_es}) can be characterized by the eigenvalues $w_{1,2,3,4}$ of the four plaquette operators $\hat{W}_{1,2,3,4}$, denoted as $|B_i;\{w_{1,2,3,4}\}\rangle$.
-Other plaquettes are not perturbed, and thus $w_p=1$ for $p\notin\{1,2,3,4\}$.
-The eigen-equations $\hat{W}_p|B_i\rangle= w_p N_B|B_i\rangle$ for $p=1,2,3,4$, where $N_B$ is the norm matrix of $|B_i\rangle$, can be diagonalized simultaneously as the flux operators commute with each other\footnote{Supplementary Materials for CTMRG methods of the $w_{1,2,3,4}$ evaluation and the gauge structure of excited state based on the loop-gas PEPS.}.
-For the infinite PEPS simulation, the lattice has the effective open boundary condition and thus odd-vison excitations are also allowed. $w_{1,2,3,4}$ take the value of $\pm1$, independent of each other, and $|B_i;\{w_{1,2,3,4}\}\rangle$ has $2^4=16$ different vison configurations.
+Other plaquettes are not perturbed, and thus $w_p=1$ for $p\notin\{1,2,3,4\}$, which follows from the symmetry in the local tensor (see discussions in Appendix.~\ref{sec:loop_gas}).
+The eigen-equations $\hat{W}_p|B_i\rangle= w_p|B_i\rangle$ for $p=1,2,3,4$ can be diagonalized simultaneously as the flux operators commute with each other.
+In the CTMRG contraction, the honeycomb lattice is transformed into a square lattice through the combination of the A-B sublattices in Fig.~\ref{wp_diag}(a), and the expectation $w_p$ of the vortex operator for the ground state is evaluated in Fig.~\ref{wp_diag}(b).
+For the excited states, we evaluate $w_{1,2,3,4}$ in Eq.(\ref{eq:peps_es}) by placing the impurity tensor on the four adjacent positions, respectively, as the Fig.~\ref{wp_diag}(c).

+For the infinite PEPS simulation, our choice of initial boundary conditions in the CTMRG allows both even and odd vison sectors (see Appendix~\ref{sec:boundary_condition} for details). $w_{1,2,3,4}$ take the value of $\pm1$, independent of each other, and $|B_i;\{w_{1,2,3,4}\}\rangle$ has $2^4=16$ different vison configurations.
 Fig.~\ref{fig:wp_dos}(a) illustrates the absolute value distributions of $w_{1,2,3,4}$ for the optimized PEPS with $D=4$, in which all values closely approximate the exact value of 1 within a numerical error of less than 2.5\%, affirming the gauge symmetry in both ground and excited PEPSs.
+Note that a small violation of the gauge symmetry in the optimized PEPS could yield a small deviation of exact commutativity of the $\hat{W}_p$ and of the projectivity $\hat{W}_p^2=1$, leading to the small deviations in $w_p$.